boljen/emptyfunctionjs/README.md

 ## Usage

-Get the empty closure from the module
+Get the empty function from the module

     var emptyFunction = require('emptyfunction');

-Now use the function whenever there is an optional closure within your code.
+Now use the function whenever there is an optional callback within your code.

     function example(cb) {
       if (!cb) cb = emptyFunction